onkev/KevinOn/README.md

 ## Hey, it's Kevin.

 ### About Me
-* I've recently discovered that programming is something I want to move my career towards.
+* I've recently discovered that software development is a career I would like to pursue.
 * Currently, I am a Consultant focusing on compensation analysis.
 * In my off time, I'll be working out, explorign the outdoors, playing games, building computers, or hanging out with friends.